marijnh/Eloquent-JavaScript/01_values.md

 {{index grouping, parentheses, precedence}}

 Does this example mean "Add 4 and 100, and multiply the result by 11", or is the multiplication done before the adding?
 As you might have guessed, the multiplication happens first.
-As in mathematics, you can change this by wrapping the addition in parentheses.
+As in mathematics, you can change this by wrapping the addition in parentheses:

 ```{meta: "expr"}
 (100 + 4) * 11